orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 ---------------------------------------------------------

 Given that mobile phone was not suitable, I started looking out for a small mouse which could fit into Avinash's palm.
-I got a Infra-red wireless mouse from Staples store at Marathali, Bangalore.
+I got a {{% wikipedia article="Infrared" text="Infra-red" %}} wireless mouse from Staples store at Marathali, Bangalore.
 This was incidentally the first purchase, specifically made for 'trying things out'.